couzic/sparix/README.md

 ```

 ### What is sparix ?
-First, it's a pattern (or set of patterns).
+First, it's a pattern.
 Second, it's an implementation based on RxJS.
-The implementation is quite trivial, and it would only take a few hours to migrate it to another reactive library.
-However, since the SPA world will soon be dominated by two giants, React and Angular2, and since the latter ships with RxJS, it made sense to use this library for the reference implementation of sparix.
+The implementation is quite trivial, and it would only take a couple hours to rewrite it with another reactive library.
+However, since the SPA world is to be dominated by React and Angular2, and since the latter ships with RxJS, it made sense to use this library for the reference implementation of sparix.

+### Immutablility
+In sparix, the state is modeled as an `Observable<State>`, an immutable stream of state transitions.

+### Testability
+A Store's API is kept simple, and all the complex logic is encapsulated and hidden from the outside, just like you would do with good old Object Oriented Programming.
+To test a Store, all you need to do is simulate an input (by calling one of its public methods) and check its output (the state).

 ### How it compares to redux
+Sparix completely adheres to the redux principle (or rather, the Elm Architecture principle) where state transformations are defined as pure functions which do not mutate the previous state.

 In redux, when you need to update the state, you dispatch an action.
 But if you look closely, you might realize that actions can be sorted in two categories :
 * Actions that target a single reducer, to update a single subset of the state tree.
 Their names are usually in imperative form (*ADD_TODO*, *INCREMENT_COUNTER*...).
 I call them **Updaters**.
 * Actions that target one or many reducers, to notify the system that something happened.
 Their names are usually in declarative form (*TODO_SAVED*, *TODO_SAVE_FAILED*...).
 I call them **Events**.